Rupashri-Das/JobConnect_Android_App_Project/README.md

 # JobConnect_Android_App_Project
 JobConnect is a student-focused app built with Kotlin and Jetpack Compose.
-It lets users search for jobs and save their favorites locally using an MVVM architecture with Room database persistence.
+It lets users see the job list and save their favorites locally using an MVVM architecture with Room database persistence.

 A simple Android application designed for students to search simulated job postings (using local, hardcoded data) and manage their favorite opportunities using local persistence.